 When the liver breaks down food it releases energy used to perform daily tasks.
 Getting tired easily is a sign of lack of energy which can indicate the liver is unable to do its job properly.

 When our liver starts getting damaged the color of urine changes to darker variants of yellow.
 It may also become bloody or tar-colored.
 Some think this change in color is due to dehydration, if you are ingesting sufficient fluids it indicates poor liver health.

 6. Itchy Skin

 An indicator of liver problems associated with skin is itchiness.
 If you find itchy areas on your skin that continuously get worse its a sign of liver problems.

 Digestive issues such as indigestion and acid reflux are symptoms of liver damage.
-If digestive problems or nausea dose not improve with dietary changes its a sign of liver damage.
-In severe cases it may also lead to vomiting.
+If digestive problems or nausea does not improve with dietary changes its a sign of liver damage.
+In severe cases, it may also lead to vomiting.

 Sudden, unplanned weight loss can be seen as a symptom of liver damage.
 If you are losing weight without trying it may be from loss of appetite which happens when the liver becomes weak making you thin and malnourished.

 Fluid retention in various parts of the body, especially feet, is a sign of a weak liver.
 This condition is known as edema and looks like swelling, it can happen in your ankles, hands, feet, and thighs.
 If you press a finger gently into a swollen area the imprint will stay a few seconds with edema.

 Changes in stool can indicate liver problems.
 If you observe traces of blood in the bathroom, call your doctor.
 Other signs of liver damage associated with stool may include periods of constipation or irritable bowel syndrome.